musaibxandra/WiseBuy-Haven/README.md

 # Introduction

 WiseBuy Haven, a prominent shopping mall chain has observed fluctuations in sales and profitability across its stores nationwide.
 The Executive team seeks to optimize its operations and enhance profitability by leveraging data-driven insights.
+WiseBuy Haven's management has tasked the data analysis team with a comprehensive review of the company's sales performance.

 # Objective:

-The goal of this project is to provide WiseBuy Haven with actionable insights by addressing the following key questions:
+The goal of this project is to provide WiseBuy Haven with executable insights by addressing the following key questions:

 1. What regions have made the most sales?
 2. Which states have turned out to be more profitable?